 Appraisal review, as discussed in a previous post, is a standardized methodology that provides guidelines for adjudging the overall quality of an appraisal relative to guidance provided by the Uniform Standards of Professional Appraisal Practice (USPAP) in Standard 3.

-Appraisal reviews can be especially useful for legal cases, collateral loans, business deals, insurance settlements or marital dissolution.
+Appraisal reviews, sometimes used as expert rebuttal reports, can be especially useful for legal cases, business deals, insurance settlements, property tax appeals, or marital dissolution.

 In situations such as these, you want to be sure that the appraisal you’re using to make critical decisions is worth the paper it’s printed on.
 If you’re not confident in your appraiser and you need that value to be credible, an appraisal review could be a good investment.